MATAVERDE® PREMIUM GARAPA DECKING

 What is Garapa Wood?

 Mataverde® Premium Garapa Decking is a tough, dense wood with a soft looking satiny grain.
-With a lower density than Ipe or Cumaru, Garapa wood is still considerably stronger and heavier than oak.
+With a lower density than Ipe or Cumaru, Garapa wood is still considerably stronger, harder and heavier than oak.

 Mataverde® Garapa Decking exhibits lots of character striping and color variation and will turn a soft silver color if left natural.
 Like Mataverde® Ipe and Cumaru, Garapa decking is extremely resistant to shrinking, splintering, cupping, twisting, checking and warping.

 From a durability standpoint, Garapa wood is extremely hard and comparatively dense and will resist most types of punishment.
 Mataverde® Garapa Decking has a high decay resistance rating throughout all fibers of the wood.
 Although not quite as high as Ipe or Cumaru, Garapa decking's high density and natural oils make it resistant to termite attacks as well.